LinnierGames/iLogs---Swift/README.md

 ## Some Achievements

 - Create infinite directories, like folders inside folders, with a Single Entity in Core Data.
-- Multiple persistant stores
+- Multiple persistent stores

 ## Future Planned Developments

 Diary Feature
-- pull local weather from DarkSky API
+- pull local weather from Dark Sky API
 - layout and implement the Today's Dairy according to the Wireframes on Sketch3

 Timer Feature
-- reminders and alarms when a timer or stop watch has reached its limit
+- reminders and alarms when a timer or stopwatch has reached its limit
 - view past instances in a Collection